Table of Contents

 Won’t apple cider vinegar kill the baker’s yeast?

 While sourdough breads with natural yeast tend to embrace acidic ingredients, baker’s yeast can be impacted by the addition of too much vinegar.
 Just as the sugar can add to the appetite of yeast, vinegar can undo that.
 Therefore, we added a little more yeast than traditionally called for in the recipe and allowed the dough a little more time to rise.
-If you add vinegar to most homemade bread recipes, I would not exceed 1 tbsp of vinegar, but 2 tbsp works well with this cranberry boule bread recipe.
+If you add vinegar to most homemade bread recipes, I would not exceed 1 tablespoon of vinegar, but 2 tablespoon works well with this cranberry boule bread recipe.

 How long does each rise of the dough take?